 Address: 9 Conduit Street, London W1S 2XG

-Sketch is located near to the Oxford Circus tube station.
+The sketch is located near to the Oxford Circus tube station.
 (4 mins walk )

-Expect to pay between £20-£40 for a main course with cocktails starting from £13.50.
+Expect to pay between £20-£40 for the main course with cocktails starting from £13.50.
 Please note a 12% service charge is automatically added to your bill and you have a minimum spend for the table.